GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 Gluu Server logs use the log4j2 logging levels which can be changed in the `log4j2.xml` file.
 `log4j2.xml` can be found in below path

-`/opt/jetty-9.3/temp/jetty-localhost-8082-identity.war-_identity-any-8516765662711672787.dir`
+`/opt/jetty-9.4/temp/jetty-localhost-8082-identity.war-_identity-any-8516765662711672787.dir`

-And also the same file can be found in all incorporated Gluu apps, i.e oxAuth, Asimba, IDP, oxAuth-RP and Identity
+And also the same file can be found in all incorporated Gluu apps, i.e oxAuth, IDP, oxAuth-RP and Identity

 The available logging levels are :